 VR engineering consists of usage of 3D modelling tools and visualisation techniques for designing, which provides ample opportunity to test and understand its dynamics and working.
 A VR engineer needs to be adept at multiple computer languages, computer vision, computer graphics, mobile application development, digital image processing, etc. They’ll be responsible for visually envisioning and fabricating imaginative worlds for others to enjoy.
 Hence, a VR engineer not only needs to be technically proficient, but also imaginative and creative.

-Virtual reality is the next hot-cake of the tech industry.
+Virtual reality is the next hot-cake amongst IT careers.
 Goldman Sachs has predicted an optimistic scenario, pegging total VR revenues by 2025 to cross $182 billion.
 Venture capitalists have been rushing to invest, while corporate giants have been acquiring promising VR startups.
 These developments point towards robust job prospects.

 4. Digital Marketing Engineers/ Marketing Technologists